huntdatacenter/docs/docs/coordination/roles.md

 # Coordinator roles

-**Each data space appoints scientific coordinators to the following key responsibility areas: compliance, data, technology, knowledge and finance.
+**Each data space appoints scientific coordinators to the following key responsibility areas: compliance, data, technology, training and finance.
 These individuals are the point of contact for lab users in the data space and us when it comes to administrative issues and improvements.**

 [[toc]]